martinliptak/knights-tour/README.md

 ## Running

-Finding solution for 5x5 chessboard with initial point 1 1 and 4 random initial points.
+Finding solution for 5x5 chessboard using initial point 1 1 and 4 other random initial points.

 ```bash
 $ java Main 5